Breeder reactor: Other fast reactors

 The first fast reactor built and operated was the Los Alamos Plutonium Fast Reactor ("Clementine") in Los Alamos, NM.
 Clementine was fueled by Ga-stabilized delta-phase Pu and cooled with mercury.
 It contained a 'window' of Th-232 in anticipation of breeding experiments, but no reports were made available regarding this feature.

 Another proposed fast reactor is a fast molten salt reactor, in which the molten salt's moderating properties are insignificant.
 This is typically achieved by replacing the light metal fluorides (e.g. LiF, BeF2) in the salt carrier with heavier metal chlorides (e.g., KCl, RbCl, ZrCl4).

 Several prototype FBRs have been built, ranging in electrical output from a few light bulbs' equivalent (EBR-I, 1951) to over 1,000 MWe.
 As of 2006, the technology is not economically competitive to thermal reactor technology, but India, Japan, China, South Korea, and Russia are all committing substantial research funds to further development of fast breeder reactors, anticipating that rising uranium prices will change this in the long term.
 Germany, in contrast, abandoned the technology due to safety concerns.
-The SNR-300 fast breeder reactor was finished after 19 years despite cost overruns summing up to a total of 3.6 billion, only to then be abandoned.
+The SNR-300 fast breeder reactor was completed in 1985 but did not obtain authorization to start up.
+The project was cancelled in March 1991.